globallyunique/agile-requirements-framework/index.md

 ## Why Do We Need Comprehensive Requirements

 Formally, many domains mandate a requirements documents, e.g., I primarily work in the regulated / validated Life Science domain where, among other mandates, there must be a requirements document.
 Informally, we need requirements because humans forget things and these forgetful humans routinely leave and join our product team.
-Without something like a requirements document to provide the overarching goals and enough of the details, we lose track of what we've done and why and we struggle to see how new work should fit in.[^help-doc]  In this article I'll go beyond just meeting the mandates and make the case that a comprehensive requirements document makes every step of an agile way-of-working better.
+Without something like a requirements document to provide the overarching goals and enough of the details, we lose track of what we've done, and we struggle to see how new work should fit in.[^help-doc]  In this article I'll go beyond just meeting the mandates and make the case that a comprehensive requirements document makes every step of an agile way-of-working better.

   [^help-doc]: It's possible for the user guide to provide the info on what a product does, I've never seen one written as the system was built.
 Further, the organization provided for things like traceability don't map well to a user guide.
 I'm interested to hear about the user guide as the substitute for requirements.